 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts and disclosures reported in the financial statements.
 Management uses judgment when making estimates related to provisions for accounts receivable and excess and obsolete inventories, the valuation of deferred tax assets, the reserves for sales returns, and stock-based compensation.
 Management bases its estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
-Although these estimates are based on the Company's knowledge of current events and actions it may undertake in the future, actual results may ultimately materially differ from these estimates and assumptions.
+Although these estimates are based on the Company's knowledge of current events and actions it may undertake in the future, actual results may ultimately differ from these estimates and assumptions.

-Due to the coronavirus ("COVID-19") pandemic, there has been continued uncertainty and disruption in the global economy and financial markets.
-While some of the uncertainties began to lift throughout the first half of 2021, new virus variants, and increased infection rates during this period make the current COVID-related environment highly volatile and uncertain.
-The Company expect these challenges to continue to impact the number of TCAR procedures in 2021, with procedure volumes impacted by increased COVID-19 hospitalizations and hospital capacity constraints due to the COVID-19 Delta variant.
-The Company is not aware of any specific event or circumstance that would require an update to its estimates or judgments or a revision of the carrying value of its assets or liabilities as of September 30, 2021.
-The Company has also considered information available to it as of the date of issuance of these financial statements and is not aware of any specific events or circumstances that would require an update to its estimates may change as new events occur and additional information becomes available.
+Due to the coronavirus, or COVID-19, pandemic, there has been continued uncertainty and disruption in the global economy, supply chain, financial markets and increased labor shortages.
+New virus variants and varying infection rates continue to make the current COVID-related environment highly volatile and uncertain.
+These challenges continued to impact the number of TCAR procedures in the first half of 2022, with procedure volumes impacted by increased COVID-19 hospitalizations and hospital capacity constraints due to COVID-19 and its variants.
+The Company is not aware of any specific event or circumstance that would require an update to its estimates or judgments or a revision of the carrying value of its assets or liabilities as of June 30, 2022.
+The Company has also considered information available to it as of the date of issuance of these financial statements and is not aware of any specific events or circumstances that would require an update to its estimates or judgments, or a revision to the carrying value of its assets or liabilities.
+These estimates may change as new events occur and additional information becomes available.
 Actual results could differ materially from these estimates.